 Result: Results of the study showed statistically significant improvement (p<0.001) in PEFR and Thoracic Excursion measurement from 1st to 7th day following the intervention.

 Conclusion: The significant improvement in PEFR and Thoracic excursion measurements observed in the subjects showed that deep breathing exercises and Incentive spirometer is effective in physical therapy intervention to reduce pain and improve lung volumes due to increased neurological arousal and a greater stimulus to deeper breath.
 Pages: 95-98 | 418 Views 12 DownloadsDownload Full Article:

 How to cite this article:

-Sudhakara PM and Hamsalekha MC.
+Sudhakara PM, Hamsalekha MC.
 The effect of deep breathing execerises and incentive spirometer on lung function in subjects following abdominal surgery.
-International Journal of Physical Education, Sports and Health.
-2018; 5(3): 95-98.
+Int J Phys Educ Sports Health 2018;5(3):95-98.